saliaku/project-doc/content/Docs/Course Setup/_index.md

   type: default
 ---

-Add the steps fo rsetting up course here.
+Add the steps for setting up course here.